camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for Oracle 18c
 * Support for Microsoft SQL Server 2017
 * Support for JBoss EAP 7.2
-* Support for Wildfly Application Server 15 / 16
+* Support for WildFly Application Server 15 / 16

 ## Camunda Platform 7.10